Mantel Mount | December 23, 2024

 How to Measure VESA Size

 If you add a VESA mount to your monitor or television, it can allow you to hang and reposition your display.
-This allows you to readjust your flat screen to hang at eye-level and view your tv from a comfortable position while seated.
+This allows you to readjust your flat screen to hang at eye-level and view your TV from a comfortable position while seated.
 The center position for the hole pattern allows the mount to hold heavier displays by reducing torquing force that is applied to the mount.

 You can easily find a mount that is appropriate for your flat screen or monitor’s weight by measuring your VESA pattern.
 This will help you understand which mount will be compatible with your screen so you can purchase the right one and install it correctly on your wall.

 When measuring for VESA size, keep in mind that the most common standards are VESA 400 x 400 for displays up to 60 inches, and VESA 600 x 400 for bigger screens.
 Remember, if 100 x 100 mm means the screw holes are arranged in a square, 100mm apart, that means VESA600x400 have horizontal holes that are 600mm apart and the vertical holes are 400mm apart.
-Here are a few other things to keep in mind when measuring your tv’s VESA pattern:

 • Measure the horizontal distance between the centers of the left and right holes